Awake during facelift and I felt everything; is this acceptable?

 I hope this is helpful and I wish you well.

-- I am so very sorry you had such a bad experience.
+First, I am very sorry you had an unpleasant experience.

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.